DigitalPublishingToolkit/TOD18-Geoblocking/md/06AshrafandAlvarezLeonLogicsandterritorialities.md

 against a defined block list, usually provided by the state.
 This level of analysis can occur at a router level or require a deeper level of inspection.
-Filtering at the router level will examine just the header of the information packet –equivalent to the address on an envelope– and block or allow that packet to continue to its destination.
-Examining the content of the data packet –equivalent to opening the envelope and reading its contents– requires more sophisticated technologies, called Deep Packet Inspection (DPI), which is currently believed to be in use in Iran.[^03AshrafandAlvarezLeonLogicsandterritorialities_13]
+Filtering at the router level will examine just the header of the information packet – equivalent to the address on an envelope – and block or allow that packet to continue to its destination.
+Examining the content of the data packet – equivalent to opening the envelope and reading its contents – requires more sophisticated technologies, called Deep Packet Inspection (DPI), which is currently believed to be in use in Iran.[^03AshrafandAlvarezLeonLogicsandterritorialities_13]